 The Cost of a Bookkeeper

 It might surprise some business owners that hiring a professional bookkeeper is in all probability less expensive than using an administrator.
 Professional bookkeepers charge you either a fixed fee or an hourly rate, but there’s nothing extra to pay.
 No superannuation, public holidays, annual leave, personal leave, workers’ compensation insurance or payroll tax.
-In addition, you don’t need to pay for a desk, chair, computer, phone, rent for the space they use, lost time, (and costs), associated with training, fixing their own errors, meetings, office chit-chat and various other activities.
+In addition, you don’t need to pay for a desk, chair, computer, phone, rent for the space they use, lost time, (and costs), associated with training, supervising, managing, fixing their own errors, meetings, office chit-chat and various other activities.
 Very importantly, as they also don’t do this professionally, they don’t invest much time in investigating and trialling various technological innovations to improve accuracy and efficiency, they don’t usually have access to high-level technical resources and they most likely won’t have the qualifications and experience of a professional bookkeeper.

 Do I Re-deploy my Administrator?